sammcj/smcleod/content/posts/2024-04-08-Enterprise-Agile/index.md

 ---
-title: 'The Enterprises "Agile" Software Development Manifesto'
+title: 'The Enterprise "Agile" Software Development Manifesto'
 author: "Sam McLeod"
 description: "We are pretending to uncover better ways of developing software by talking about it and making others believe we're doing it.
 Through this facade, we have come to value: Processes and tools over individuals and interactions, Comprehensive documentation over working software, Contract negotiation over customer collaboration, Following a plan over responding to change."
 categories: [ Agile, Culture, Humour ]